GuiGui2/HyperledgerFabricWorkshop/labs/zMarbles/MarblesSmartContractLab.rst

 Congratulations!
 You are now ready to get to the hard part of the lab!
 Proceed to the next section please.

-Section 4	- Bring up the twel ve Docker containers that comprise the Hyperledger Fabric network
+Section 4	- Bring up the twelve Docker containers that comprise the Hyperledger Fabric network
 ==============================================================================================

 **Step 4.1:**	Change to the *zmarbles* directory with the *cd* command::